publiccodenet/about/organization/philanthropy.md

 To date, we've received donations from:

 * Arnout Schuijff
+* Josh Elkes
 * Stewart Butterfield
-* Josh Elkes

 Arnout is one of our co-founders and currently also sits on the board of directors.

-## Become a donor
+## Support the Foundation for Public Code

-If you're interested in [becoming a donor](https://about.publiccode.net/CONTRIBUTING.html#institutional-giving-and-philanthropy), please read [our case for support] and email us at giving@publiccode.net.
+Read more about [becoming a donor](https://about.publiccode.net/CONTRIBUTING.html#institutional-giving-and-philanthropy) or email us at <giving@publiccode.net>.